 - 1. An Athlete with 5 or fewer first place wins in this category. - 2.
 Athletes in this status may do no more than three (3) spins.
 This allows for optional catches (example: blind catches, under leg, back catch, etc). - 3.
 Athletes can do no more than a toss single illusion with an optional catch. - 4.
-Athletes can do no more than six (6) continuous elbows (ex. left elbow, right elbow, left elbow, right elbow, right elbow, right elbow) with an optional catch. - 5.
+Athletes can do no more than six (6) continuous elbows (ex. left elbow, right elbow, left elbow, right e - 5.
 Athletes in this status level are limited to but not required to one (1) gymnastic/tumbling skill.